zgchen33/MCGaze/README.md

 We propose to facilitate video gaze estimation via capturing spatial-temporal interaction context among head, face, and eye in an end-to-end learning way, which has not been well concerned yet.
 Experiments on the challenging Gaze360 dataset verify the superiority of our proposition.
 ## Results and models
-In our work, we test our model in two different dataset setting(Gaze360-setting and l2cs-setting) for fair comparision with previous method.
+In our work, we test our model in two different dataset setting(Gaze360-setting and [l2CS-setting](https://github.com/Ahmednull/L2CS-Net)(i.e., only consider face detectable samples)) for fair comparision with previous method.

 You can dowload the checkpoint for the model from the link inside the table.
 | Setting                     | Backbone | MAE-Front180                                   | Checkpoint |